lauang/InShare/ASSIGNMENT-3.md

   - Successfull registration, logged with `.info`
   - Illegal username caught at backend, logged with `.warn`
   - Illegal password caught at backend, logged with `.warn`
-  - unsuccesful due to taken username, logged with `.error`
+  - Unsuccessful due to taken username, logged with `.error`

 ### Review